nilsvu/Evergreen/README.md

 ## Overview

-- Instead of using those plain old `print` statements, send events to a `Logger` instance.
+- Instead of using those plain old `print` statements, send events to a `Logger`.
 It will pass the event to its `handlers`.
 - A `Handler` uses its `Formatter` to